Delfinistkata/swimming-quiz/README.md

 <br>
 <br>

-## Color Scheme
+## Colour Scheme

 <br>

-[Colorama](https://pypi.org/project/colorama/) has been used to apply color to the terminal text and the logo, in order to make it more intuitive and easier to read.
+[Colorama](https://pypi.org/project/colorama/) has been used to apply colour to the terminal text and the logo, in order to make it more intuitive and easier to read.

 * Wrong answers are in red colour.
 * Correct answers are in green colour.
 * Invalid inputs/options are in red colour.
 * The logo of the game is in blue with white background colour.
-* Messages are displayed in the default terminal color.
+* Messages are displayed in the default terminal colour.
 * Updating the Google sheet message at the end of the game is in green colour.
-* The feedback at the end of the game is displayed with a different colours depending on the % the user gets at the end.
+* The feedback at the end of the game is displayed with different colours depending on the % the user gets at the end.
     The colours used for the different messages are: Cyan, Green, Yellow, Blue and Magenta.

 <br>